-The program below prints the words zero, one, two, three, … ten.
 The array is declared at the top to make it global.
 It is given initial values in form load.
 A for loop is used to print each element in the array, starting with 0.

 Public Class Form1